Our arrival at the Ellsworth Air Force Base family campground two days

 We left the campground at Wind Cave National Park late Thursday

 morning.
-We had just 74 miles to drive to the FamCamp at Ellsworth so we
+We had a short drive to the FamCamp at Ellsworth so we

 weren't in any hurry.